Add Targets for lots of Small Executables

 Introduction

-To use this function, we expect each file in the directory to be compiled into a separate executable.
+To use this function, we expect each source file found in the provided paths to generate a standalone executable program (so Foo.cpp will generate an executable called Foo).

-For example, if the directory has a file `Foo.cpp, the function will create a target Foo that compiles Foo.cpp and links the object file to any trailing arguments, which are generally libraries.
+For example, if we pass a directory that has a file Foo.cpp, the function will create a target Foo that compiles Foo.cpp and links the object file to the libraries from the LIBRARIES argument.

 project/